Every index leaves a receipt. Every retention claim is signed.

 Cross-region data residency

-When a contract requires EU-only vectors, the per-batch receipt proves the index lived in the EU.
-Region is a signed field, not a console toggle.
+When a contract requires EU-only vectors, the receipt for each batch proves the index lived in the EU.
+The region is a signed field, not just a setting someone flipped in a dashboard.

 Vector deletion attestation